rvagg/node-worker-farm/README.md

 ## API

-Worker Farm exports a main function and an `end()` method.
-The main function sets up a "farm" of coordinated child-process workers and it can be used to instantiate multiple farms, all operating independently.
+Worker Farm exports a main function and some helper methods:
+  * The main function sets up a "farm" of coordinated child-process workers and it can be used to instantiate multiple farms, all operating independently.
+  * The `end()` method allows to finalize the execution of all workers of a farm.
+  * The `stdout()` and `stderr()` methods return each a stream where all the `stdout` and `stderr` from other workers are respectively piped.

 ### workerFarm([options, ]pathToModule[, exportedMethods])